 The Austin Air HealthMate Plus™ protects against smoke from wildfires

 As each year passes, we are seeing longer and more challenging fire seasons, increasing the need for effective indoor air filtration.
 If you’re looking for protection inside your home this wildfire season, we recommend the Austin Air HealthMate Plus™.
-Using a combination of Medical Grade HEPA, Activated Carbon, Potassium Iodide Impregnated Carbon and Zeolite, the HealthMate Plus™ removes the widest range of pollutants, including VOC’s, formaldehyde, benzenes, chemicals, gases and odors, making it the best choice for the removal of smoke from wildfires.
+Using a combination of Medical Grade Certified HEPA Material, Activated Carbon, Potassium Iodide Impregnated Carbon and Zeolite, the HealthMate Plus™ removes the widest range of pollutants, including VOC’s, formaldehyde, benzenes, chemicals, gases and odors, making it the best choice for the removal of smoke from wildfires.

 If you’d like more info about the HealthMate Plus™ or other air purifiers in our range, why not visit our SHOP page today.